FlipperPA/django-tempus-dominus/README.md

 ## Change Log

+* 5.1.2.14: Bug fix for MomentJS times with certain granularities.
 * 5.1.2.13: Add deprecation notice to README.
 * 5.1.2.12: Fix issues with initial values not showing up in TimePicker.
 * 5.1.2.11: Fix deprecations introduced in Django 3.0 (`force_text` -> `force_str`).